LorenzoMauri/LorenzoMauri/README.md

 ### What I am working on

-:computer: I work as a Big Data Engineer consultant in Milan, Italy :it:
+:computer: I work as a Big Data Engineer in Milan, Italy :it:

 Currently, I am focusing on Cloud Services and Cloud Data Platforms such as Azure, AWS, GCP and Snowflake.